suchipi/safety-match/README.md

 import { MemberType } from "safety-match";
 ```

-Then you pass your `TaggedUnion` in as a type parameter to `MemberType` to get a new type that described the `MemberObject`s for that `TaggedUnion`:
+Then you pass your `TaggedUnion` in as a type parameter to `MemberType` to get a new type that described the `MemberObject`s for that `TaggedUnion`.
+Note that you have to use `typeof`:

 ```ts
 const myTaggedUnion = makeTaggedUnion({